The gateway is deployed in the Google Cloud environment to monitor and manage your resources.

 - Click Create.
-The bucket you created now appears in the Buckets list.
+The bucket you created is in the Buckets list.

 - From the Objects tab, click Upload Files and select the gateway image file.
-Gateway image file gets uploaded to the bucket.
+The gateway image file is uploaded to the bucket.

 Step 2: Create an image

 A virtual machine image is a single file that contains a virtual disk with a bootable operating system.
-Google allows you to define virtual machine images or use pre-defined images which can be used to create one or more virtual machine instances that look alike.
+Google permits you to define virtual machine images or use pre-defined images that are used to create one or more virtual machine instances that look alike.

-- On the left pane, from Compute Engine menu, click Images.
+On the left pane, from the Compute Engine menu, click Images.
 Images list is displayed.